Klagarge/BachelorThesis-OTSecurity/02-main/attacks/replay.typ

  When both devices communicate together in a bidirectional transmission, it is possible to add a timestamp to the message and sign the hash.

  When communication is broadcast, the sender device is often not directly connected to other devices.
 In this case, it is not possible to have a timestamp.
 Using rolling codes is a good way to secure against replay attacks.
 The rolling code is a value that changes at each message.
 Both devices use a pseudo-random number generator.
-The receiver device can check whether the code matches the next in the sequence.
+The receiver device can check whether it is a valid subsequent code.
 ]

 #let fig = [